Runam-Technologies/runam-v1/README.md

 # Runam Technologies

-Runam Technologies is a platform built to streamline and manage collaborative purchasing and administrative tasks.
-This project includes a frontend developed with HTML, CSS, and JavaScript, and plans for a backend powered by Node.js.
+Runam is a delivery service founded on the principles of speed, reliability and customers satisfaction.
+This project includes a frontend developed with HTML, CSS, and JavaScript, and a backend powered by PHP.

 ## 📁 Folder Structure